tim-christy/temp/prob_and_stats/basic_statistics/basic_statistics.md

 <br>

 ### Measures of Central Tendency
-In any given data set, the values of those data tend to have some points in which they cluster around.
-Some measures of the degree to which they cluster are described by the mean, median, and mode.
+In any given data set, the values of those data tend to have some point in which they cluster around.
+Some measures of the value they cluster around are described by the mean, median, and mode.

 <br>
 #### Mean